Chart Color Schemes

 Highton is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Highton, as per the latest Census, 87.4% of dwellings were houses, with the remaining 12.6% being semi-detached homes, apartments, or other types.
-This differs slightly from Non-Metro Vic., where 90.1% of dwellings are houses and 9.9% are other types.
-Home ownership in Highton stood at 39.3%, similar to Non-Metro Vic.'s rate.
-The majority of dwellings were mortgaged (38.9%) or rented (21.7%).
-The median monthly mortgage repayment was $2,000, higher than Non-Metro Vic.'s average but lower than the national average of $1,863.
-The median weekly rent in Highton was $360, lower than Non-Metro Vic.'s figure of $1,430 and the national average of $375.
+In Highton, as per the latest Census evaluation, 87.4% of dwellings were houses with the remaining 12.6% comprising semi-detached homes, apartments, and other dwelling types.
+This compares to Regional Vic.'s figures of 90.1% houses and 9.9% other dwellings.
+Home ownership in Highton stood at 39.3%, similar to Regional Vic., with mortgaged properties at 38.9% and rented dwellings at 21.7%.
+The median monthly mortgage repayment in the area was $2,000, higher than Regional Vic.'s average of $1,430.
+The median weekly rent figure for Highton was recorded as $360, lower than Regional Vic.'s $285 and the national average of $375.
+Nationally, Highton's mortgage repayments were higher than the Australian average of $1,863.

 Frequently Asked Questions - Housing